HigherOrderCO/hvm4/clang/README.md

   - High 32 bits: bind list head (linked list of binder locations)

-The bind list maps de Bruijn levels to runtime heap locations of binding LAM/CLO nodes.
+The bind list maps de Bruijn levels to runtime heap locations of binding LAM/DUP terms.
 When an ALO interaction occurs, one layer of the book term is extracted and converted to a runtime term.
 ALO terms store the bind list length in `ext` to index levels directly.